 Frisbee golf.
 A Frisbee is an inexpensive way to enjoy playing golf with the family since most courses allow players

 Swimming is possibly the least expensive sport you can take up.
 All you’ll likely need is to buy best swim goggles in the UK and a bathing suit and goggles, which can cost around $20 combined, according to Money Talks News.
 If your child wants to compete in a swimming league, you’ll have to pay registration fees, but these tend to be fairly low – usually around $20 to $50 per season.
 A swim cap also might be required by some leagues – these generally cost less than $10 each.

 Sports like soccer and basketball require only a ball and a field, so they don’t have steep start-up costs.
 If you’re looking for something that’s still active but not as competitive as team sports, try Frisbee or tennis.

-Both sports only require the purchase of one piece of equipment: a Frisbee or tennis racket, and perhaps some help from a sports trainer.
+Both sports only require the purchase of one piece of equipment, a Frisbee or tennis racket, and perhaps some help from a sports trainer.

 Keep Your Child Active Without Breaking a Bank?